Tang's snapper: Utilisation

-Tang's snapper is a target species for of long-line fisheries, especially on the continental shelf off southern China while in Papua New Guinea, this species is commercially important despite bot being directly targeted by fisheries.
+Tang's snapper is a target species for of long-line fisheries, especially on the continental shelf off southern China while in Papua New Guinea, this species is commercially important despite not being directly targeted by fisheries.
 It was formerly caught as bycatch in the Western Deepwater Trawl Fishery in Australia, however as of 2016 this was not an active fishery.
 It is caught using handlines, longlines and bottom trawls.